c-mawn/genetic-inverse-kinematics/README.md

 #### Initialization

 This algorithm has 2 different methods of initializing robot arms.
 By utilizing the `random_initial_thetas` function, the algorithm randomly assigns theta values to every configuration in the population.
-By using the `preset_inital_thetas` function, the algorithm sets every configuration in the population to bitstrings of all 0s.
+By using the `preset_initial_thetas` function, the algorithm sets every configuration in the population to bitstrings of all 0s.
 This essentially sets every angle of each joint to 0 radians, making them all start at the same level.

 #### Fitness Function

-For the algorithm, there is one main idea to how to evauluate the fitness of any given configuration: looking at how far away the robot arm is from the goal pose.
+For the algorithm, there is one main idea to how to evaluate the fitness of any given configuration: looking at how far away the robot arm is from the goal pose.
 The algorithm has two methods for analyzing this: Euclidean and Manhattan distance.
 The `euclidean_error` function find the distance from the current arm pose to the goal pose in a straight line.
 The `manhattan_error` function finds the distance between the goal and current poses by adding together the difference in each direction, so rather than a straight line it looks at the total distance along x and y.
-In the image below, the hypotenuse of the triangle is the euclidean error, and the two legs of the triange (when added together) represent the manhattan error.
+In the image below, the hypotenuse of the triangle is the euclidean error, and the two legs of the triangle (when added together) represent the manhattan error.

 <img src="media/ga_fitness.png" width="400">